 Letting the floors cure

-I was as gentle on the floors for the next week as I could be.
-While I was painting we had been getting a lot of rain and so the humidity was higher than normal for us.
-The floors felt a bit tacky but we still walked on them.
-I'm not gonna lie I was a bit nervous that I had painted the coats to close together or that I had chosen the wrong paint.
+For the cork flooring process, it is important to be as gentle on the floors for the next week or so as possible.
+While Britt was painting, it had been getting a lot of rain and so the humidity was higher than normal.
+The floors felt a bit tacky but they still walked on them.
+Britt was a bit nervous that she had painted the coats to close together or that I had chosen the wrong paint.

 But after about a week I could feel the paint harden and they started feeling more durable!

 For the hardwood flooring process, the cure time is much quicker and the poly dries to a hard finish right away!
 In fact, you have to move quickly while applying it to make sure it doesn't harden while you are still working with it!

 Caring for painted hardwood verses painted cork is quite different.
 After 2 weeks of having the floors painted, Britt steam mopped her floors!
 While she was nervous the paint would just peel off it held up perfectly fine!!
 Any scuffs that my steam mop won't take off have wiped away easily with a Magic Eraser!
 Over the weeks, the paint on Britt's cork floors absorbed into some of the pours of the cork giving it a more textured appearance.
 She is so excited and in love with how these floors turned out!

 Deb's painted hardwood on the other hand, was ready to go the next day!
 She allowed a full 24 hours for the polyurethane to harden but then it was back to biz as usual!
 Any wear and tear over the next few years will be just the patinated look that Deb is wanting and she uses a double strength vinegar with essential oils and a mop to clean it.

 Have you dreamed of having white or painted floors?
 Let us know what kind of flooring you want to paint!
 Also feel free to leave a comment if you have any questions about painted floors below!